frferrari/KafkaScalaAggregation/README.md

 # Running the project

 To run our project we would like to have more than one consumer so that we can benefit from the distribution mechanism that Kafka offers.
-This means that we will create a topic that will have multiple partitions, the dataset will be injected in this topic with a key corresponding
-to the userid, as the first requirement is to create sessions per userid.
+This means that we will create a topic that will have multiple partitions, the dataset will be injected in this topic with a key corresponding to the userid, as the first requirement is to create sessions per userid.

+In terms of topics we will have :
+* an input topic from which our tracks consumer will read the original lastfm dataset.
+* a session topic that will be feeded by the tracks consumer with the sessions as defined previously, each session will contain the list of tracks for this sessions
+* a top session topic that will contain the top 50 sessions as defined previously (not implemented yet)

 To run the project we need to follow the steps below